 Carmanah Technologies Corporation and its subsidiaries and affiliates (collectively referred to as “Carmanah” or the “Company”) are committed to conducting its business in accordance with all applicable laws, rules and regulations and the highest ethical standards.
 This commitment is embodied in the general principals outlined in the Corporate Code of Business Conduct.

 The purpose of this Anti-Corruption Policy (the “Policy”) is to:

 - Reiterate Carmanah’s commitment to full compliance by the Company, its subsidiaries and affiliates, and its officers, directors, employees and agents with Canada’s Corruption of Foreign Public Officials Act (“CFPOA”) and any local anti-bribery or anti-corruption laws, including the United States Foreign Corrupt Practices Act (“FCPA”).
-The Company expects all of its distributors, agents, resellers and other partners, as representatives of the Company, to comply with these laws as well.

 Anti-corruption laws address improper practices such as bribery, extortion, and kick-backs.
 These activities are illegal and are not acceptable to Carmanah.

 The main obligations under this policy that apply to all Carmanah Personnel are as follows:

 - They must not directly or indirectly (through third parties) offer to pay, agree to pay or pay any bribes or provide kickbacks, to a government official or otherwise in order to obtain or retain any kind of business advantage.
 Bribes, as mentioned above could come in the form of cash, loan, advantage or benefit of any kind or excessive entertainment.